-Besides indicating the chemical nature of UIP and UPP, the experiment presented in Figure 3A also shows significant formation of UPP by prolonged incubation with hSMUG1, becoming similarly abundant as UIP after incubation for 30 min or more (lanes 8 and 9).
-Indeed, after 90 min UPP was at least three times as abundant as UIP (Figure 3B).
-This contrasts with the negligible amount of UPP formed by thermal degradation of AP-DNA even at the highest temperature examined, with $\sim 1\%$ after 10 min and $\sim 6\%$ after 30 min at 95°C (Figure 2C).
-Thus, sample preparation for 5 min at 95°C should hardly form detectable amounts of UPP (Figure 2B and C).
-This accords with the above cited results which identified UIP/3'- α , β -unsaturated aldehyde as the major product generated by thermolysis at neutral pH, and also showed that UIP needs prolonged incubation at high temperature to be converted significantly to UPP (38).
-Since the efficient formation of UPP in the presence of hSMUG1 (Figure 3) cannot be explained by thermolysis of AP sites or UIP, the only interpretation left is that it is generated by hSMUG1; either as a second 'U-DNA incision product' or by processing of UIP.
-When U-DNA pre-incised by hSMUG1 was incubated with hAPE1, all UIP converted into 3'-OH product (Supplementary Figure S1), showing that UIP is processed by the BER pathway.
+Besides indicating the chemical nature of UIP and UPP, the experiment presented in Figure 3A also shows significant formation of UPP by prolonged incubation with hSMUG1, becoming similarly abundant as UIP after incubation for 30 min (lanes 8 and 9).
+Indeed, after 90 min UPP was twice as abundant as UIP (Figure 3B).
+This contrasts with the negligible amount of UPP formed by thermal degradation of AP-DNA even at the highest temperature examined, with ~1% after 10 min and ~6% after 30 min at 95 °C (Figure 2C).
+Thus, sample preparation for 5 min at 95 °C should hardly form detectable amounts of UPP (Figures 2B and 2C).
+This accords with the above cited results which identified UIP/3'- α , β -unsaturated aldehyde as the major product generated by thermolysis at neutral pH, and also showed that UIP needs prolonged incubation at high temperature to be converted significantly to UPP (39).
+Since the efficient formation of UPP in the presence of hSMUG1 (Figure 3) cannot be explained by thermolysis of AP sites or UIP, the only interpretation left is that it is generated by hSMUG1; either as a second "U-DNA incision product" or by processing of UIP.
+When U-DNA pre-incised by hSMUG1 was incubated with hAPE1, all UIP converted into 3'-OH product (Supplementary Data, Figure S1), showing that UIP is processed by the BER pathway.